-This is our second 'entity level' Task Force on Climate-related Financial Disclosures (TCFD) Report, following the publication of our first report in June 2023.
-This Walter Scott & Partners Limited (Walter Scott or "the firm") TCFD Entity Report covers the reporting period 1st January to 31st December 2023.
+This is our third 'entity level'

+Task Force on Climate-related

+Financial Disclosures (TCFD) Report,

+following the publication of our second

+report in June 2024.
+This Walter Scott

+& Partners Limited TCFD Entity

+Report covers the reporting period

+1st January to 31st December 2024.

 Understanding climate considerations, including transition risks and opportunities, and their financial implications, makes us better long-term stewards of our clients' capital.
-The TCFD recommendations are the leading international framework for disclosing climaterelated risks and opportunities, highlighted by their incorporation into the International Sustainability Standards Board, and by their inclusion in the UK Financial Conduct Authority's (FCA) Environmental, Social and Governance (ESG) Sourcebook for asset managers.
+The TCFD recommendations are the leading international framework for disclosing climate-related risks and opportunities, highlighted by their incorporation into the International Sustainability Standards Board, and by their inclusion in the UK Financial Conduct Authority's (FCA) Environmental, Social and Governance (ESG) Sourcebook.